 Joel Litwin is a web consultant who came to us after years of working in marketing and sales for the Oceanic Society in San Francisco and Northern Lights Expeditions in Bellingham.
 He now works for Airporter Shuttle.
 A former mountain climber, Joel was attracted to the heavily glaciated North Cascades, though he now prefers less life-threatening pursuits.
 An accomplished professional percussionist, he has played with many groups, including the LA-based Latin band, Incendio.

-Jasmine Minbashian, communications director
+Jasmine Minbashian, special projects director

 360.671.9950, ext.
 129, jasmine (at) conservationnw.org

 Jasmine Minbashian has been working in the field of wildlife and forest conservation for over 17 years, serving as past director of the Northwest Old-Growth Campaign and Pacific Crest Biodiversity Project.
 She holds a MS in Polar Studies from Cambridge University.
 She has spent countless hours exploring the forests of the PNW, surveying wildlife and monitoring timber sales, and recently costarred in Land of the Lost Wolves, a BBC film about return of wolves to Washington's Cascades.
 In her spare time, Minbashian enjoys photography, horseback riding, and backcountry skiing.

 Erin Moore has worked 30 years in publishing, including at the Northwest Passage newspaper in Seattle in the mid-'80s and as communication specialist at Southern Utah Wilderness Alliance in the '90s.
 She has a master's in forest ecology from the University of Washington, researching forest soils, tree roots, and fungi.
 She edits, designs, gardens, and prunes professionally.